tylerharter/cs301-projects/fall18/p9/README.md

 python main.py write_json sample_data out.json
 ```

 This will not output anything.
-You should however have a new file called out.json, which you can open up to look at the contents of.
+You should, however, have a new file called out.json, which you can open up to look at the contents of.

 *If everything until here is correct, your score from test.py should be `70%`.*

 # Pass 2

 After your program was finished your Boss, Nick Jonas, was quite excited to finally know why he is unable to find work as a musician.
-However the data that was given by his sourcing agent caused your code to crash in multiple different locations.
+However, the data that was given by his sourcing agent caused your code to crash in multiple different locations.
 Upon taking a closer look at the data, it is clear why this occurred.
 The sample dataset that was given to you had already been cleaned, and so it worked nicely with your code.
-However the real dataset has inconsistencies that cause crashes within your code.
+However, the real dataset has inconsistencies that cause crashes within your code.
 We will now return to your previous functions and modify them to work better with a more realistic dataset.
-The final `30%` of this assignment will be focused on error handling, and debugging in order to fit a more robust dataset.
+The final `30%` of this assignment will be focused on error handling and debugging in order to fit a more robust dataset.

 ## 5 Exception handling